-In the same year the Soviet Union died in 1991, DEMMA was born.
-The preliminary founding was set up by Dr. Paul Mulkens, in that time ENT specialist in Assen, capital of the province of Drenthe.
+In 1991, the same year the Soviet Union was concluded, preliminary DEMMA started.
+The founding was set up by Dr. Paul Mulkens, in that time ENT specialist in Assen, capital of the province of Drenthe.
 On invitation he visited by chance Moscow city and province as a member of a Red Cross delegation from the Dutch province of Drenthe.
 From Russian side Dr. Georgy Maltsin, health care counsellor of Moscow Oblast (Province), became in 1991 the founder and first partner in close presence of Dr. Irina Lapina, head of policlinic no.V in Mytischi (Moscow province).
 The official foundation was raised afterwards in 1996 (see page: Statutes).
 Agreements of Collaboration were signed and reconfirmed in 1995, 1997 and lastly in 2009.

 DEMMA is a non-profit organisation and initiates and promotes mutual exchanges of medical professionals between Mytischi and Drenthe and more over stimulates education in the English language prior to every actual exchange.
 DEMMA programmes are in a format of projects of short time duration.
 Initially the medical exchange programmes were exclusively aimed at the regional Mytischi hospital together with hospitals in Drenthe (Emmen and Assen).
 Nowadays the scope has been widened in the town of Mytischy region with the federal Erismani Institute which medical institute has a lot of expertise in ecological matters.
 The organisation in Mytischi has been matured into an independent DEMMA-M (DEMMA-Mytischi) counterpart group with chairman , secretary and other officers.
 A detailed list of active participants, in both Drenthe and in Mytischi as well, has been provided in the website pages: Organisation, Annual reports and About Mytishchi.